caltechlibrary/newt/newtrouter.1.md

 # YAML_CONFIG_FILE

 **newtrouter** is configured from a YAML file.
 The YAML should not include secrets.
-Instead you can pass these in via the enviroment variables identifified tthe `.appliction.environment` property.
+Instead you can pass these in via the environment variables identified the `.appliction.environment` property.
 Here's a summary of the Newt YAML syntax that **newtrouter** uses.

 Top level properties for **newtrouter** YAML.